Equality of H\"older exponents for distribution functions of Gibbs measures: Introduction

-On the other hand, for certain functions with fractal properties, the two definitions of H\"older exponent coincide.
-This was shown to be the case by the first author in \cite{Allaart-2018,Allaart-2020} for certain classes of self-affine functions, including distribution functions of self-similar measures on $\RR$ satisfying the open set condition.
-In this note, we extend this result to distribution functions of arbitrary Gibbs measures on finitely generated self-conformal sets; see the next section for a precise statement.
+Unfortunately, the two definitions of pointwise H\"older exponent have frequently been conflated in the literature, often without proper justification.
+For this reason we feel that it is critically important to study classes of functions, ideally as general as possible, for which the two notions of H\"older exponent coincide.

-A function $f$ is {\em multifractal} if its pointwise H\"older exponents $\alpha_f(t)$ take on more than one value as $t$ ranges through the domain of $f$.
-For such functions, we are interested in the sets
+In general, if $f\in C^\alpha(t_0)$ for $\alpha>1$ and $f'(t_0)\neq 0$, then $\tilde{\alpha}_f(t_0)=1<\alpha_f(t_0)$.
+Turning this around, it follows that if $\alpha_f(t_0)=\tilde{\alpha}_f(t_0)$, then either $\alpha_f(t_0)\leq 1$ or $f'(t_0)=0$.
+This shows that the two definitions of H\"older exponent disagree for most functions known from calculus.
+On the other hand, many sufficiently irregular functions have the property that the only possible finite value of their derivative is zero.
+For example, it was shown by the first author in \cite{Allaart-2018,Allaart-2020} that for certain classes of self-affine functions, including distribution functions of self-similar measures on $\RR$ satisfying the open set condition, the two definitions of pointwise H\"older exponent coincide.
+In this note, we extend this result to distribution functions of arbitrary Gibbs measures on finitely generated self-conformal sets; see Theorem \ref{thm:main} for a precise statement.
+Although it may seem plausible that the result can be extended from self-similar measures to self-conformal ones, the proof nonetheless requires an entirely new approach.
+This is because the method of proof in \cite{Allaart-2020}, using divided differences, depends very explicitly on the strict self-similarity of the measure and can therefore not be extended to the self-conformal setting.